day8/re-frame/docs/Effects.md

 #### :dispatch

 `dispatch` one event.
-Excepts a single vector.
+Expects a single vector.

 usage:
 ```clj